Building a backyard suite

 What are the parking requirements for suites?

 Under the current Land Use Bylaw, suites require a minimum of one motor vehicle parking stall.
-This requirement is reduced in some land use districts where certain conditions are met such as a limited floor area, proximity to transit, provision of bicycle parking or where the main dwelling has 2 or more parking stalls.
-A relaxation in parking minimums may be considered based on proximity to city centre, amenities and public transit.
-For more information, please refer to the policy to guide discretion for secondary suites and backyard suites.
+This requirement is reduced in some land use districts where certain conditions are met, like proximity to transit or where the main dwelling has two or more parking stalls.
+For more information specific to your parcel, please call the Planning Services Centre at 403-268-5311.

 Suite services FAQ